-Cain hated Abel and killed him for nothing but envy and resentment, though Abel was righteous and had done him no wrong (I John 3:12).
-As with Cain, the wicked hate God and His children in obedience to their murderous father, the devil (John 8:44).
+Cain hated his brother Abel and killed him for nothing but envy and resentment, though Abel was righteous and had done him no wrong (I John 3:12).
+As with Cain, the wicked follow their murderous father the devil by hating God and His children (John 8:44).
 How could any hate Jesus of Nazareth?
 But they tortured and killed him mercilessly!
-There is horrible animosity against Christ and His disciples (John 7:7; 15:18-19; 17:14).
+There is horrible animosity against Jesus Christ and His disciples (John 7:7; 15:18-19; 17:14).

-Get used to the idea, for it is in this horrible context of Cain killing his own brother in the virgin earth that we are told the world will likewise hate us (I John 3:13).
+Get used to the idea, for it is in this horrible context of Cain killing his own brother in the virgin earth that we are told the world will likewise hate Christians (I John 3:13).
 This world is no friend to grace or the children of light.
 It hates them and would exterminate them without the restraining grace of God (Matt 10:22; 24:9; Ps 76:10).
-Even the religious ones will think they are serving God when they kill you (John 16:2).
+Even the religious ones will think they are serving God when they kill real Christians (John 16:2).

 The righteous hate the wicked, for they cannot stand the vile spirit and actions of the wicked; their hatred is of evil men and their evil actions.
 But the wicked hate the righteous for their good deeds; their hatred is of good men and good actions.
 The conflict is between good and evil, God and Satan, holiness and wickedness, saints and sinners.

 The natures of the two antagonists are totally different.
-The natural man is at enmity against God and His law (Rom 8:7).
+The natural man is at enmity against God and His laws (Rom 8:7).
 He is a willing captive of the prince of the power of the air, the spirit that works in the children of disobedience (Eph 2:1-3).
-And this war was prophesied in the Garden of Eden (Gen 3:15).
-See the comments on 29:10.
+This war was foretold in the Garden of Eden (Gen 3:15).
+The bloodthirsty hate the upright (Pr 29:10).

 Paul had a burning passion for the conversion of Israelites – those who were the children of God (Rom 9:1-8; 10:1-5).
 He told Timothy plainly that he endured all he did for the sake of the elect (II Tim 2:10).
 When it came to wicked men without faith, he asked for prayer to be delivered from them (II Thess 3:1-2; II Tim 4:14-15).
 He understood his gospel to be a sweet savour of death unto death for such reprobates (II Cor 2:14-17).

 God hates the wicked and is angry with them every day (Ps 5:5; 7:11; 11:5).
-Of course, this wonderful truth is no longer taught!
+Of course, this wonderful truth is no longer taught.
 Men prefer the fable that God loves everyone.
-They love to spout the fable, "God hates the sin, but loves the sinner."
-But they cannot find where God said any such thing.
-You would think Noah put a smiley face on the ark with these words: "Smile, God loves you!"
-But he didn't, and the Lord Jesus will soon say to the same kind of men that He never knew them (Matt 7:23)!
+They love to spout another lie, “God hates the sin, but loves the sinner.”
+But they cannot find any such thing in the Bible.
+You would think Noah put a smiley face on the ark with these words: “Smile, God loves you!”
+But he did not, and the Lord Jesus will soon say to the same kind of men that He never knew them before casting them into hell (Matt 7:23).